FlukeNetworks/HerokuPostgres-S3-Backup/README.md

 ```

-To get the URL of your pgbackups, use the Heroku Toolbelt.
+To get the URL of your pgbackups, The program uses the Heroku Toolbelt.
 ```bash
 $ heroku pgbackups:url --app myAppName
 "https://some-pgbackups-url.com/"
 ```
-This URL will then be part of the script parameters.
+This must be done because the output of pgbackups:url changes as new backups are created.
+The Heroku toolbelt is used because there is no standard api to fetch PG backups.

 ##Contributing
 Pull requests and suggestions welcome!